mnit-rtmc/iris/docs/installation.md

 5. Create the `osm` databsae (for OpenStreetMap data)
 6. Create the `tms` PostgreSQL user, which IRIS uses to connect to the database
 7. Create the `tms` database and populate it using a template SQL script
-8. Configure the apache (httpd) and IRIS services to start automatically
+8. Configure the nginx (web server) and IRIS services to start automatically
 9. Create symbolic links to the current IRIS software version

 The command should finish with the following message: